hungovercoders-blog/datagriff/docs/_posts/2023-12-30-postman-vscode-marvel/2023-12-30-postman-vscode-marvel.md

 ## VS Code Extension Revisited

-When I now go back into the VS code extension I can see that the documentation has been added to the variables.
+When I now go back into the VS code extension I can see that the documentation has been added to the query parameters.

 ![VS Code Docs 1]({{ site.baseurl }}/assets/2023-12-30-postman-vscode-marvel/vscode_docs_1.PNG)